johnlpage/MongoSyphon/README.md

 query: { sql: 'select X from Y' }
 }
 ```
-The template should correspond to a MongoDB update document specificatioin using one of more update operators.
+The template should correspond to a MongoDB update document specification using one of more update operators.
 The exception is the "$find" operator which specifies which *single* document to find an update.
 Currently multi-update is not supported.

 By using the $ operator you can create update specifications which query an RDBMS table and then push updates into nested documents and arrays in MongoDB.
 For example if we now had a collection mapping pet_id's to microchip numbers we could push those through to update the pet records, or push them unto an array under the owner.